 Use Centering to narrow the scanner's field of view to make sure that when the scanner is hand-held, it reads only those bar codes intended by the user.
 For instance, if multiple codes are placed closely together, centering will insure that only the desired codes are read.
-(Centering can be used in conjunction with Aimer Delay, page 4-15, for the most error-free operation in applications where multiple codes are spaced closely together.
-Using the Aimer Delay and Centering features, the scanner can emulate the operation of older systems, such as linear laser bar code scanners.)

-Note: To adjust centering when the scanner is in the stand, see Presentation Centering (page 4-8).
+Note: To adjust centering when the scanner is in the stand, see Presentation Centering (page 4-6).